Lululemon Wunder Under Crop III Review

 The Lululemon Wunder Under Crop III is made of 86% nylon and 14% Lycra.
-We tested the "Full-On Luon" version of this pant (there are several other options in material, including regular "Luon," cotton, and "Full-On Luxtreme").
-The "Full-On" version has a tighter knit than the original "Luon" fabric for more support and "coverage."
+We tested the "Full-On Luon" version of this pant.
+(There are several other options in material, including regular "Luon," cotton, "Full-On Luxtreme," "Nulux," etc.) The "Full-On" version has a tighter knit than the original "Luon" fabric for more support and "coverage."
 (This could be a reaction to the see-through yoga pants debacle of years past.)
-These leggings are available in sizes 2-12 and the current color choices are: Heathered Slate, Hounds Camo Emperor Blue Black, Maze Jacquard White Black, Teeny Tooth Deep Fuchsia Black, and Dusty Mauve.
-The pants have an internal key pocket and gusseted crotch.
+These leggings are available in sizes 2-12 and an ever-rotating crop of colors and patterns.
+These pants have an internal key pocket and a gusseted crotch.

 These leggings did not score very high for breathability.
-The material is of a heavier weight than some other models that we tested, like the Lucy Studio Hatha Capri, and we could feel the difference when doing a vigorous class that generated a lot of body heat.
-We got a little sweaty and we stayed that way, unfortunately.
-The color that we tested does show moisture, though not as badly as the Soybu Killer Caboose Pant or the Prana Audrey.
+The material is heavier and thicker than most other models that we tested, and we could feel the difference when doing a vigorous class that generated a lot of body heat.
+We got a little sweaty, and we stayed that way, unfortunately.

 Ease of Movement

 Our testers mostly liked the ease of movement of these pants.
 The wide waistband sits right on the hips and does not impede any forward bending.
 The legging design is great for stepping through from Downward Facing Dog or for more challenging poses that require you to cross your ankles.
-Extra material from flared leg designs, like on the Lucy Perfect Core Pant, is annoying in those instances.
+Extra material from flared leg designs is annoying in those instances.
 The material is also not slippery, which gives you a bit of extra help and traction when trying out arm balances like Bakasana (Crow).
 But, while these pants give you a lot of compression (which is good for body shaping and control), that compression occasionally gets in the way of your poses.

 These pants were not the most comfortable pair either.
 The discomfort starts with putting them on.
 We felt like we were trying to squeeze ourselves into them.
 We tried on the next size up to be sure we had the right size, and the larger ones were clearly too big.
 These leggings are just designed to be extra tight.
 The fabric on this pair is highly compressive, which helps tone and lift your behind, but is not comfortable for all-day wear.
 In the fine balance between compressive and constricting, this crop overshot the mark a little bit.
 The waistband sits a little low as well, which means you might get the dreaded muffin top, and/or find yourself pulling them up a lot during class.
 There is a high-waisted version of this pant available if you prefer your leggings to sit a little higher.

 We didn't notice any pilling on these pants during our testing period, but when we pulled out some older pairs from our testers' closets to see what they looked like after a year or more of use, there was some significant pilling to be found.
-While we have yet to come across a pair of yoga pants that lasts forever without pilling, the "Luon" material seems more prone to this issue than the "Chakara" blend found on the Prana Audrey pant.
+While we have yet to come across a pair of yoga pants that lasts forever without pilling, the "Luon" material seems more prone to this issue than others.

 These leggings are best suited to general (but not heated) yoga classes.
 These are not a "lounge around the house" pair.
-If you sweat a lot and/or don't like constrictive clothing, the Onzie Capri Pant are a better option.
+If you sweat a lot or don't like constrictive clothing, the Onzie Capri is a better option.

-These pants are one of the most expensive pairs in this review ($88 for crop, $98 for full-length leggings).
-Given that they are not as breathable or comfortable as many of the other models we tested, we don't think they are a good value.
-The $22 90 Degree by Reflex Power Flex pant scored almost as high as this pair, and you can literally get four pairs of them for the price of these Lulus.
+These pants are one of the most expensive pairs in this review.
+Given that they are not as breathable or comfortable as many of the other models we tested, we don't think they are a particularly good value.